READ A DROPPING VOLTAGE FROM THE THROTTLE POSITION SENSOR

+What could be causing an analyzer to read a dropping voltage from the throttle position sensor as the RPM increases?
 I have replaced the TPS three times and the PCM yet the analyzer still continues to say the TPS is bad and shows the voltage dropping as I increase the RPM.
 It doesn't shift until above 2500 RPM and then shifts very hard.
 It also is running 200 RPM faster than normal at highway speeds even though it is in OD.

 Will need a DVOM see diagrams back probe TPS connector Black lead on bottom sensor ground and middle one RED probe.
-Key on at idle voltage less than 1 volt(.5 v best). then operate throttle from idle to full meter should go up steady to 4.5 V
+Key on at idle voltage less than 1 volt(.5 v best).
+Then operate throttle from idle to full meter should go up steady to 4.5 V

 Makes no sence if have 5v REF all TPS is a variable resistor so you say at idle.27v and as open throttl goes to zero

 My point exactly.
 Could this be an issue with one of the tranny sensors?